Main illustration: Sonya Korshenboym

 “Each piece of feedback was an opportunity to add more even value to our knowledge sharing process”

-Each piece of feedback was an opportunity to add more even value to our knowledge sharing process.
-My teammates also called out an interest in being able to categorize reviews, so we could easily search our new repository.
+Teammates also called out an interest in being able to categorize reviews, so we could easily search our new repository.
 Now we tag each call review with keywords like the agenda items and product names.
-If a customer success managers wants to listen to call on how customers are using data in Intercom, they can search for “data strategy.”
+If a customer success managers wants to listen to a call on how customers are using data in Intercom, for example, they can search for “data strategy.”

 Embracing a culture of knowledge sharing

 With just a little lift, we all have the ability to drive lasting business impact through knowledge sharing.
 It doesn’t need to involve changing your team’s day-to-day routine or implementing new and expensive tools.
 Knowledge sharing is most effective when it’s tailored to how your team works and what they actually need.
 Then it becomes part of a culture of learning.